ARNAVSINHA1/Calculator/README.md

 **React Calculator**
 This is a simple calculator app built with React.
-It allows users to perform basic arithmetic operations like addition, subtraction, multiplication and division.
+It allows users to perform basic arithmetic operations like addition, subtraction, multiplication and division.<br>

-Features
+**Features**
 Perform basic math operations: +, -, *, /
 Clear the running calculation at any time
 Delete previous number character-by-character